couchbase/couchbase-cxx-encryption/README.md

 # Field Level Encryption for the Couchbase C++ Client

-> [!IMPORTANT]
-> This library has not yet been released.
-It is currently in development, and considered a developer preview.

 This library adds support for Field-Level Encryption (FLE) to the Couchbase C++ SDK.
 Encrypted fields are protected in transit and at rest.
 The library provides functionality for encryption and decryption.
 The library also provides a framework for implementing your own crypto components.

 _Use of this software is subject to the